 We plan to include four additional SDGs as part of our future focus.
 These include the identified medium impact goals set under SDGs 7 (affordable and clean energy), 9 (industry, innovation and infrastructure), 11 (Sustainable Cities and communities), and 15 (life on Land).

-See our sustainability commitment report
+See our sustainability commitments

 • Corporate governance